ppy/osu-wiki/news/2025/2025-02-27-introducing-teams.md

 ![](/wiki/shared/news/2025-02-27-introducing-teams/team-banner.jpg)

-Teams are shown besides usernames in places like user profiles, leaderboards, and forums.
+Teams are shown beside usernames in places like user profiles, leaderboards, and forums.
 Each team gets a flag and name to display everywhere, a unique acronym to go along with it, a banner and description, and their own internal leaderboard.

 ![](/wiki/shared/news/2025-02-27-introducing-teams/team-display.png)